Elle (magazine): History

-Elle and Politics
+Elle and politics

 Elle magazine, while predominantly known for fashion and beauty, has frequently explored political and social issues.
-Some of the key topics covered by Elle include Gender Equality.
+Some of the key topics covered by Elle include gender equality.

 Elle has published articles on combating gender inequality, showcasing influential women and advocating for equal pay and opportunities within the workplace.
 One notable edition was its "Women in Politics" issue, which shone a spotlight on female politicians worldwide.
 Elle has consistently raised awareness of women's health and reproductive rights.
 The magazine covered the global struggles for access to safe abortion services, notably in the U.S. following legislative changes.
 Elle has also addressed issues of social justice, including racial equality and LGBTQ+ rights.
 It reported on the Black Lives Matter movement, emphasizing the importance of representation and inclusivity within all industries.

 In 2025, Elle announced in Italy the 2025 Nobel Peace Prize nomination for the sociologist Porpora Marcasciano (first transgender individual in history to be nominated to the prize), nominated by Dr. Tiziano Peccia.

-Notable editors-in-chief
+Staff

-Elle editors have included Jean-Dominique Bauby in France, who became known for writing a book after suffering almost total paralysis, and Robbie Myers for the US edition.
-In September 2017, it was announced that Roberta Myers was stepping down from the role of editor-in-chief of Elle USA, position she held since 2000, stating through a memo to the staff that "I want to spend the next seasons as available to my children as I can be, and so I take my leave of Elle now".
-A day later of the announcement, it was reported that Nina Garcia, creative director of Marie Claire was appointed as the new editor-in-chief effective 18 September.
-Patricia Wang was the first editor of Elle China.
-Véronique Philipponnat is the current director of Elle France.
+Elle editors have included Jean-Dominique Bauby in France, who became known for writing a book after suffering almost total paralysis.